 Chrysotile Mg3Si2O5(OH)4 Chrysotile crystallizes in the monoclinic system, forming fibrous masses.
 The fibres are flexible and easily separated.
 The colour is white, grey, green to brown with a silky lustre.
-H 2.5: SG 2.5 Occurrence.
+H 2.5; SG 2.5 Occurrence.
 Occurs as compact veins in serpentinite rock.

 Localities.
-From Italy; USSR; Rhodesia; in the United States it is found in the Coast Ranges and Sierra Nevada, California; etc. antigorite from Sverdlovsk, USSR alteration product of serpentine or mag-Localities.
-Fine nodular masses from Eskisehir, Turkey; also from Spain, Greece, Morocco; California and Arizona; Treatment.
+From Italy; USSR; Rhodesia; in the United States it is found in the Coast Ranges and Sierra Nevada, California; etc. Right: Fibrous chrysotile in an altered serpentine from Silesia, Poland Below: Penninite in tabular form from Zermatt, Switzerland alteration product of serpentine or magnesite.

+Left: Crystals of antigorite from Sverdlovsk, USSR

+Localities.
+Fine nodular masses from Eskisehir, Turkey; also from Spain, Greece, Morocco; California and Arizona; and elsewhere.
+Treatment.
 Clean with distilled water.